buildbot/buildbot/master/docs/relnotes/index.rst

     Most simply need an additional bulleted list item, but more significant changes can be given a subsection of their own.

+    If you can:

+       please point to the bug using syntax: (:bug:`NNN`) please point to classes using syntax: :py:class:`~buildbot.reporters.http.HttpStatusBase`

 ..
     NOTE: When releasing 0.9.0, combine these notes with those from 0.9.0b* into one single set of notes.
 Also, link prominently to the migration guide.